BreaGaudioso/CandidateSocial/README.md

-# capstone
+# Candidate Social

 ## Summary
- A data visualization project using the twitter API.
+ Candidate Social is a data visualization project using the twitter API.
 The project creates real time infographics that allow users to see different data vizualizations of presidential candidates based on their twitters.

 ##Technologies:
 Backend: Ruby on Rails